 Flangers tend to sound like more “natural” versions of phasers.
 They’re often regarded as “jet whoosh” as they make a similar effect to a plane flying overhead.

 The Boss BF-3 (link to check the price on Amazon) is yet another great Boss pedal.
 This pedal is actually designed with separate circuitry for guitar and bass guitar.
 There are separate inputs for each instrument.
-The BF-3 has a stereo ouput (if need be).
+The BF-3 has a stereo output (if need be).

 The knobs of the BF-3 allow us to control resonance (automatically or manually); the depth of the flanger; the rate of the flanger, and the pedal’s mode.